buchan123/Udacity-DSND-Capstone-Investment-And-Trading/README.md

 ## Acknowledgements

 * [Udacity](https://www.udacity.com/) for providing such a complete Data Science Nanodegree Program
-* [Figure Eight](https://www.figure-eight.com/) for providing messages dataset to train my model
+* [Yahoo Finance](https://in.finance.yahoo.com/) for providing stock price dataset to train my model

 <a name="screenshots"></a>
 ## Screenshots

-1. This is an example of a message you can type to test Machine Learning model performance
+1. This is an example of a date you can type and select the stock to test Machine Learning model performance

 ![Sample Input](screenshots/sample_input.png)

-2. After clicking **Classify Message**, you can see the categories which the message belongs to highlighted in green
+2. After clicking **Try it Now**, you can see the predicted price and the actual price if available.

 ![Sample Output](screenshots/sample_output.png)

-3. The main page shows some graphs about training dataset, provided by Figure Eight
+3. The main page

 ![Main Page](screenshots/main_page.png)